1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “Prairies Economic Development Canada and Federal Economic Development Agencies” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “Prairies Economic Development Canada and Federal Economic Development Agencies” or related funders appear.
+Free, weekly, unsubscribe anytime.

-Search similar grants →Based on current listing details, eligibility includes: Incorporated Canadian for-profit businesses (min 2 years operating, at least 1 FTE) and not-for-profit organizations including post-secondary institutions, Indigenous organizations, and municipalities; maximum one project per calendar year.
-Applicants should confirm final requirements in the official notice before submission.
+Or search similar grants →According to the current listing, eligibility includes: Incorporated Canadian for-profit businesses (min 2 years operating, at least 1 FTE) and not-for-profit organizations including post-secondary institutions, Indigenous organizations, and municipalities; maximum one project per calendar year.
+Confirm the full requirements in the official notice before applying.